LEEMI

 First, beginning January 1, 2004, all newly elected or appointed municipal Chiefs of Police are required to successfully complete a New Chief Management Course within one year of their election or appointment.
 This is a thirty-two (32) hour course in law enforcement administration.
 Chiefs who are required to complete the course are reimbursed for lodging and food.

-Second, effective January 1, 2004, all municipal Chiefs are required to complete twenty-four (24) hours of continuing education as approved by the Board, within every twenty-four month (24) period.
+Second, effective January 1, 2015 each municipal chief of police shall be required to complete twelve(12) hours of continuing education as approved by the board within every calendar year.

 It is the mission of the Law Enforcement Executive Management Institute to provide and coordinate instruction on the administration and management of the office of all newly elected and appointed Chiefs of Police of Louisiana’s municipalities, and to approve, coordinate, and provide continuing education for municipal Chiefs of Police.
 In addition, the Law Enforcement Executive Management Institute shall conduct research to improve law enforcement and police administration, and serve as a resource for Chiefs of Police in the operations of their offices and in their professional development.